kdeldycke/e107-importer/readme.txt

 **Features**:

-* Import news and their categories.
+* Import news (both body and extended parts).
-* Take care of news extended part.
+* Import news categories.
 * Import custom pages (and take care of their private / public visibility).
 * Import comments (both from news and custom pages).
 * Import forums and threads to bbPress WordPress plugin.
 * Import images embedded in HTML as attachments.
 * Let you choose which kind of images you want to upload to WordPress (external or not).
 * Import preferences (site name, description, ...).
+* Import new users and their profile (or update existing users).
+* Send new credentials to users by mail.
+* Try to map users to an appropriate role.
 * Convert embedded BBCode to plain HTML.
-* Import users and their profile (or try to update the profile if user already exist).
-* Try to map users to an appropriate role.
-* Send mails to users to inform them about their new credentials.
+* Clean-up HTML to align it with what WordPress produce by default.
 * Redirect old e107 news, pages, users, forums, threads and feeds URLs to new WordPress content via an integrated plugin (for SEO).
+* Replace old e107 URLs in content by new WordPress permalinks.

 This tool was tested with: